Mitchell-Nuckols/nettochan-bot/README.md

 A Discord bot that provides Japanese word definitions from Jisho

 # Adding to a Server
-If you would like to just simply add the public version of the bot to your server, authorize it using this link: [here](https://discordapp.com/oauth2/authorize?&client_id=229744143989997568&scope=bot)
+If you would like to just simply add the public version of the bot to your server, authorize it using [this link](https://discordapp.com/oauth2/authorize?&client_id=229744143989997568&scope=bot).
 I recommend this because it keeps the bot on the most up to date stable release and does not require you to continue to update it.
 However, if it gets used too much, I may have to take it down (doubt that'll happen, lol).